koder77/l1vm/README.md

 Code written in inline assembly can be compiled by the JIT-compiler.
 Increasing run speed!

 NEW: Now you can define objects in Brackets.
 You can write functions inside the object which are using the object data.
-A example is here: [math-circle-oop](https://github.com/koder77/l1vm/blob/master/prog/math-circle-oop.l1com).
+An example is here: [math-circle-oop](https://github.com/koder77/l1vm/blob/master/prog/math-circle-oop.l1com).
 </b>